-2.2 Polynomial-time Reductions
+Polynomial-time Reductions

 We present a general notion of (polynomial-time) reductions among computational problems, and view the notion of a "Karp-reduction" as an important special case that suffices (and is more convenient) in many cases.
-Reductions play a key role in the theory of NP-completeness, which is the topic of Section 2.3.
-In the current section, we stress the fundamental nature of the notion of a reduction per se and highlight two specific applications (i.e., reducing search and optimization problems) to decision problems).
-Furthermore, in the latter applications, it will be important to use the general notion of a reduction (i.e., "Cook-reduction" rather than "Karp-reduction").
+Reductions play a key role in the theory of NP-completeness, which is the topic of Chapter 4.
+In the current chapter, we stress the fundamental nature of the notion of a reduction per se and highlight two specific applications (i.e., reducing search and optimization problems) to decision problems).
+Furthermore, in these applications, it will be important to use the general notion of a reduction (i.e., "Cook-reduction" rather than "Karp-reduction").